Shanghai French Concession: Extent

 From 1914 until its abolition, the French Concession covered the north-eastern part of today's Xuhui District and the western part of Huangpu District (the former Luwan District), occupying the centre, south, and west of urban Shanghai.
 A small strip extended eastward along the rue du Consulat, now the East Jinling Road, to the Quai de France, now East-2 Zhongshan Road, which runs along the Huangpu River to the south of the Bund.

-To the south-east of the French Concession was the walled Chinese city.
+To the southeast of the French Concession was the walled Chinese city.
 To the north was the British concession, later part of the Shanghai International Settlement.
 The British and French quarters were separated by several canals: in the east, this was "Yangjingbang", a creek flowing into the Huangpu River.
 These canals were later filled in and became Avenue Edward VII in the east and Avenue Foch in the west, both now part of Yan'an Road.
 To the south, the French Concession was bounded by the Zhaojiabang canal (now filled in as Zhaojiabang Road and Xujiahui Road).

 Governance

 The chief French official in charge of the French Concession was the Consul-General of France in Shanghai.
 While the French initially participated in the Municipal Council of the International Settlement, in 1862 a decision was made to exit the Municipal Council to preserve the French Concession's independence.
 From then on, a day-to-day governance was carried out by the Municipal Administrative Council (conseil d'administration municipale).
 The council's offices were originally on rue du Consulat, the "high street" or rue principale of the original concession.
 In 1909, a new building was completed on Avenue Joffre.
 This building is now part of a shopping centre.

-Security in the Concession was maintained by the French Concession Police or La Garde municipale de la Concession française.
+Security in the Concession was maintained by the Shanghai French Police.
 Just as the British employed many Indian police in the International Settlement, the French deployed many personnel from its nearby colony of Annam.
 A militia, the corps de volontaires, was first raised in the 1850s to protect the Concession during the Taiping Rebellion.
-From 1915 a battalion of Tirailleurs Tonkinese (colonial infantry) from French Indo China provided a military garrison for the French Concession.
+From 1915 a battalion of Tirailleurs Tonkinese (colonial infantry) from French Indochina provided a military garrison for the French Concession.

 As a treaty power which had been granted extraterritorial jurisdiction, France exercised consular jurisdiction in the French Concession.
 Cases involving French nationals were heard by the French consular court.
 Matters involving Chinese nationals, or nationals of non-treaty powers, were heard in the International Mixed Court for the French Concession, a court nominally headed by a Chinese official but "assisted" by French consular officials, and using an adapted version of Chinese procedural rules.
 The International Mixed Court was abolished in 1930 and replaced by Chinese courts under the judicial system of the Republic of China.

-The French consulate also has the French Consular Police under its command.
+The Shanghai French Detachment was responsible for providing a military presence.